To help you know what to expect when donating stem cells through your bone marrow, this page has the key things to remember, including:

 When will you donate?

-You’ll be booked in for one day at the Collection Centre in the weeks leading up to your donation for your medical, and a two night stay for your donation.
+You’ll be booked in at the Collection Centre in the weeks leading up to your donation for your medical, and a two night stay for your donation.

 If you have any questions, please contact your coordinator.